Zukemon/nftgall/README.md

     • Enter command "flask run"

-    Follow the link while app is running succesfully and app should now be visible on your browser.
+    Follow the link while app is running succesfully and app should now be visible in your browser.

     Use "ctrl c" to quit process.